n-actuarial/r-shiny-intro/README.md

 4. Deploy it to shinyapps.io or other hosting providers
 5. Wrap the whole shiny app into R package **[Optional]**
 6. Use GitHub Action for CI/CD **[Optional]**

-After you satisfied with your work, you may then send the links of your GitHub repo (app source code) & the hosted web app (live Shiny app) to *Jone Keat* and cc *Debbie*

-Lastly, Jone Keat & Debbie shall assess your work & provide feedbacks to you through emails or Microsoft Teams meeting.

 ## Further Study